2010 Trofeo Abarth 500 GB season

 The 2010 Zing Trofeo Abarth 500 GB season was the inaugural edition of the series.
 It began at Oulton Park on 5 April and finished after seven events at Autodromo Nazionale Monza on 24 October.
 The championship was won by Ben Winrow, driving for Team Pyro.
 The team title was won by Mardigras motorsport.
 The championship was organised and managed by the company CTC (calleatechcenter) Ltd. The series was launched on 22 October in Silverstone, where six 500 AC (assetto corsa) race cars were presented to the press and competitors.
 The championship was contested over seven rounds, each composed by two races.
 The championship calendar was composed by different events: British GT, Formula 2, British superbike, Lotus festival, DTM, Silverstone Classic and the Italian Ferrari Challenge.
-The permit holder was MSVR.
+The permit holder was MotorSport Vision.
 The manager of the series was Paolo Callea, previous British GT manager.

 Teams and drivers

 All drivers competed in Abarth 500 Assetto Corses.
 Guest drivers in italics.